-Troax machine guarding and machine safety products meet all the requirements set in the European Machinery Directive, 2006/42/EC - requirements which your installation shall meet today as well as into the future when you have supplemented or extended your machine guarding system with new mesh panels, doors and locks.
+Troax machine guarding and machine safety products meet all the requirements set in The European Machinery Directive, 2006/42/EC, and European Machinery Regulation EU 2023/1230 require that your installation meet these requirements today and, in the future, when you supplement or extend your machine guarding system with new mesh panels, doors and locks.

-In this Guide for Better Safe Guarding, we have gathered paragraphs from ISO standards and the Machinery Directive that deals with machine guarding.
+In this Guide for Better Safe guarding, we have gathered paragraphs on machine guarding from ISO standards and the Machinery Directive/regulation.